ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian/HOWTO Install and Configure a Shibboleth IdP v3.4.x on Debian 9 Linux with Apache2 + Jetty9.md

 ### Configure the environment

-1. Modify your `/etc/hosts`:
-   * `vim /etc/hosts`

-     `127.0.1.1 idp.example.org idp`

-     (Replace `127.0.1.1` with the *IdP's private IP* and `idp.example.org` with your IdP *Full Qualified Domain Name*)

-2. Be sure that your firewall **doesn't block** the traffic on port **443** and **80** (or you can't access to your IdP)
+2. Be sure that your firewall **is not blocking** the traffic on port **443** and **80**.

-3. Define the costant `JAVA_HOME` inside `/etc/environment`:
+3. Set the variable `JAVA_HOME` in `/etc/environment`:
    * `vim /etc/environment`

      `JAVA_HOME=/usr/lib/jvm/default-java`

    * `source /etc/environment`

+4. Install the SSL certificates for HTTPS:
+   *

-4. Set the right privileges for HTTPS Certificate and Key:
+4. Install the SSL Certificate and Key for HTTP and set the right privileges:
+   * `cp /path/to/certificate/idp.example.org.crt /etc/ssl/certs/idp.example.org.crt`
+   * `cp /path/to/key/idp.example.org.key /etc/ssl/private/idp.example.org.key`
    * `chmod 400 /etc/ssl/private/idp.example.org.key`
    * `chmod 644 /etc/ssl/certs/idp.example.org.crt`

-   (OPTIONAL) Create a Certificate and a Key self-signed for HTTPS if you don't have ones provided by a Certification Authority like DigiCert:
+   **(ALTERNATIVE)**Create a self-signed certificate:
    * `openssl req -x509 -newkey rsa:4096 -keyout /etc/ssl/private/idp.example.org.key -out /etc/ssl/certs/idp.example.org.crt -nodes -days 1095`

 ### Install Jetty 9 Web Server

-Jetty is a Java HTTP (Web) server and Java Servlet container that will be used to load IdP application through its WAR file.
+Jetty is a Web server and a Java Servlet container.
+It will be used to run the IdP application through its WAR file.

 1. Become ROOT:
    * `sudo su -`